Arc-Computer/arc-memory/README.md

 ```

 The SDK follows a framework-agnostic design with adapters for popular frameworks like LangChain and OpenAI, making it easy to integrate Arc Memory into your development workflows or AI applications.

+## Privacy

+Telemetry is disabled by default.
+Arc Memory respects your privacy and will only collect anonymous usage data if you explicitly opt in.

 ## License